 The Treasurer is required to mail tax statements directly to the owner of the property.
 If your mortgage company pays your taxes, do not make payment directly to the Treasurer's office.
 Mortgage companies obtain a tax list from the Treasurer.
-Any half or full payments are accepted until the account is paid in full, regardless of whether the owner or mortgage company remitted payment.
+All tax payments are accepted until the account is paid in full, regardless of whether the owner or mortgage company remitted payment.
 If you are unsure if your mortgage company pays your taxes, please check with your mortgage company.
 The property owner is ultimately responsible for timely payment being received.

 If mailing your payment, please mail to the San Miguel County Treasurer's Office, PO Box 488, Telluride, CO, 81435.
 We do not receive mail delivery at the street address.
 Please include the payment coupon for each property.